Music fans may know Jenny’s number is 867-5309, but that doesn’t mean we all want our digits exposed.

 Telephone scams

-Scammers may contact you directly via telephone to steal more personal information.
+Scammers may contact you directly via telephone to steal more personal information or trick you into sending funds over mobile services like Cash App.
 They might call you, pretending to be a trusted source like a bank or mobile carrier, to pressure you into revealing more details.
 They may also send fake text messages, known as smishing, to trick you into clicking malicious links.

 Unauthorized access to accounts